Rules and regulations are changing fast, Take Care is here to help.

 Is camping allowed?

-Developed campgrounds in the region are currently closed.
+Developed campgrounds in the region are open as of Friday, June 12th, although this does not mean all campgrounds are open.
+Some campgrounds are under facility restrictions or limited to 50% capacity.
+Please search online or call ahead to the specific site you wish to go to for full details.
 While dispersed camping is technically available on some Forest Service lands in the Lake Tahoe Region, permits must be obtained online at least 1 day before your trip.
-Camping and any overnight stay is not advisable nor in alignment with the Governors’ directives from California.
-Instead, consider the options for day use that are open with limited operations for local use only.
 If you are going to camp, please follow Leave No Trace principles and follow the current and stringent fire restrictions.

 Campfires are NOT allowed in the Lake Tahoe Basin and surrounding region.